s4ke/Master-Thesis/src/md/050-benchmarks.md

 Ubuntu 14.04 LTS with Kernel 3.19.0-33.
-We found that hyper-threading does not provide any particular interesting insight over using real 16 cores in terms of performance in our benchmarks (numbers here for a single machine).
+We found that hyper-threading does not provide any particular interesting insight over using real 16 cores in terms of performance in our benchmarks (numbers here for a single machine) discussed in Chapter \ref{sec:effect-hyper-thread}.
 We therefore disregard the hyper-threading ability in most of the cases.

 Apart from Eden, all benchmarks and libraries were compiled with